mwangisamkariuki/alx-higher_level_programming/0x02-python-import_modules/README.md

 from the file variable_load_5.py and prints its value.
 You are not allowed to use * for importing or __import__ Your code should not be executed when imported**

+# Task 6:build own culculator
+  **Write a program that imports all functions from the file calculator_1.py and handles basic operations.
+    Usage: ./100-my_calculator.py a operator b
+If the number of arguments is not 3, your program has to: print Usage: ./100-my_calculator.py <a> <operator> <b> followed with a new line exit with the value 1 operator can be:
++ for addition
+- for subtraction
+* for multiplication
+/ for division**